edersonschmeing/edersonschmeing.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Professor of Computer Science
+role: I working as University Professor of computing and bank office at Banco do Brasil S.A.

 # Organizations/Affiliations to show in About widget
 organizations: